Samson: Marriage to a Philistine

 you would not have solved my riddle.

-Samson then travels to Ashkelon (a distance of roughly 30 miles) where he slays thirty Philistines for their garments; he then returns and gives those garments to his thirty groomsmen.
+Samson then travels to Ashkelon (a distance of roughly 30 miles) where he strikes down thirty Philistines for their garments; he then returns and gives those garments to his thirty groomsmen.
 In a rage, Samson returns to his father's house.
-The family of his would-have-been bride instead give her to one of the groomsmen as wife.
+The family of his bride instead give her to one of the groomsmen as wife.
 Some time later, Samson returns to Timnah to visit his wife, unaware that she is now married to one of his former groomsmen.
 But her father refuses to allow Samson to see her, offering to give Samson a younger sister instead.

 Samson goes out, gathers 300 foxes, and ties them together in pairs by their tails.
 He then attaches a burning torch to each pair of foxes' tails and turns them loose in the grain fields and olive groves of the Philistines.
 The Philistines learn why Samson burned their crops and burn Samson's wife and father-in-law to death in retribution.

-In revenge, Samson slaughters many more Philistines, saying, "I have done to them what they did to me."
+In revenge, Samson slaughters many Philistines, saying, "I have done to them what they did to me."
 Samson then takes refuge in a cave in the rock of Etam.
-An army of Philistines go to the Tribe of Judah and demand that 3,000 men of Judah deliver them Samson.
+An army of Philistines go to the tribe of Judah and demand that 3,000 men of Judah deliver them Samson.
 With Samson's consent, given on the condition that the Judahites would not kill him themselves, they tie him with two new ropes and are about to hand him over to the Philistines when he breaks free of the ropes.
-Using the jawbone of a donkey, he slays 1,000 Philistines.
+Using the jawbone of an ass, he slays 1,000 Philistines.